Oatmeal Cottage Cheese Pancakes

 This post may contain affiliate links.
 Please read our disclosure policy.

 These tasty high protein blender oatmeal cottage cheese pancakes have 15 grams of protein and 4 grams of fiber per serving.
-Plus theyโ€™re easy and made with simple ingredients that you probably already have on hand!
+Plus they’re super easy and made with simple ingredients that you probably already have on hand!

-The best part is that you donโ€™t even need a mixing bowl- just throw everything into a blender and your pancake batter is ready to go!
+• Easy!
+The best part about these pancakes is that you don’t even need a mixing bowl.
+It all goes into a blender and you’re good to go.

 Want to save this recipe?

 Just enter your email and get it sent to your inbox!
-Plus Iโ€™ll send you new recipes every week!
+Plus I’ll send you new recipes every week!

 Ingredients

-The star of the show in this easy recipe is the cottage cheese, of course!
-Cottage cheese is incredibly versatile and a great high protein addition to many recipes.
+• Cottage cheese: Cottage cheese is a good source of protein and blends right in.
+I like to use full-fat cottage cheese but low-fat cottage cheese will also work.
 For dessert, give my cottage cheese chocolate mousse a try!
 You can also browse all of my cottage cheese recipes here!

-7. Baking powder + salt
+• Baking powder, baking soda + salt

-Optional toppings: butter, maple syrup, fresh berries, sliced bananas or whatever your typical favorite toppings are for pancakes!
+Optional pancake toppings: butter, maple syrup, fresh berries, sliced bananas or whatever your typical favorite toppings are for pancakes!

 How to Make Oatmeal Cottage Cheese Pancakes